yanjia1777/tp/docs/UserGuide.md

 ---

-:bulb: Notes about the following list of commands:
+Notes about the following list of commands:

 - Items in square brackets are optional.